EnigmaMajoris/anubis/README.md

 ## 🇺🇸 English

+# 🔧 Environment Setup

+This project uses an automated framework for environment setup in R, ensuring reproducibility and ease of use across different users.

+---

 ## ⚠️ Version Warning

 > To ensure full reproducibility, use the same versions listed below, or higher.